 - you - any Companion that you bring to support you at the hearing - any other students involved in the same incident who are also being disciplined - the Panel members - the Hearing Secretary, who is usually a senior member of staff of the Learning and Teaching Service (or, for postgraduate research students, the Postgraduate Research Service).
-They do not take part in the deliberations as
+They do not take part in the deliberations as they are not a member of the Panel, but they may advise on matters of procedure or the powers that the Panel has

-- they are not a member of the Panel, but they may advise on matters of procedure or the powers that the Panel has - the representative(s) of the University who are asserting the University's case, such as the University's Disciplinary Officer or a School plagiarism officer.
-This person is known as the Presenter. - any witnesses approved by the Panel Chair - any other person whose presence the Panel Chair deems necessary to resolve the proceedings fairly, or who (with your agreement only) is there for the purpose of training.
+- the representative(s) of the University who are asserting the University's case, such as the University's Disciplinary Officer or a School plagiarism officer or your school's fitness to practise lead.
+This person is known as the Presenter.
+In some types of cases there may be more than one presenter, so the reference to 'the Presenter' in this document may refer to more than one person. - any witnesses approved by the Panel Chair - any other person whose presence the Panel Chair deems necessary to resolve the proceedings fairly, or who (with your agreement only) is there for the purpose of training.